Who We Are

 How This Information Is Protected

-- Covered entities must put in place safeguards to protect your health information and ensure they do not use or disclose your health information improperly.
+- Royal Life Centers LLC puts in place safeguards to protect your health information and ensure they do not use or disclose your health information improperly.

-- Covered entities must reasonably limit uses and disclosures to the minimum necessary to accomplish their intended purpose.
+- Royal Life Centers LLC reasonably limits uses and disclosures to the minimum necessary to accomplish their intended purpose.

-- Covered entities must have procedures in place to limit who can view and access your health information as well as implement training programs for employees about how to protect your health information.
+- Royal Life Centers LLC has procedures in place to limit who can view and access your health information as well as implements training for employees about how to protect your health information and HIPAA education.

-- Business associates also must put in place safeguards to protect your health information and ensure they do not use or disclose your health information improperly.
+- Any business associates of Royal Life Centers LLC also must put in place safeguards to protect your health information and ensure they do not use or disclose your health information improperly.

 What Rights Does the Privacy Rule Give Me over My Health Information?